Click here to listen to this post via podcast.

 Oh, and the whole “they’re gonna create camps for the unvaccinated” theory?
 Well, that one hasn’t come to fruition (is it tempting fate to write “yet”?), but it’s important to point out that free-thinking re-posters aren’t completely off base.
 On July 26, 2020, the CDC published a document titled “Interim Operational Considerations for Implementing the Shielding Approach to Prevent COVID-19 Infections in Humanitarian Settings,” which describes a “shielding approach” for “limiting contact” in “humanitarian settings” (focused on “camps, displaced populations, and low-resource settings”) between individuals at high risk of developing disease and the general population.
 While not a camp guidebook, this CDC article does lend legitimacy to the general idea that segmenting certain individuals from others has been discussed.

 While it may seem intellectually immature to shout “I told ya so!” from the rooftop, the point of today’s post is to argue the opposite.
 Because the real issue isn’t that one person was right and another was wrong.
-It’s that by the time everyone else comes around, the “conspiracy theorist” – who, in pre-COVID times, may have been ridiculed but never so maliciously vilified – has already been destroyed, and with him the courage of countless other free thinkers to explore independent, and potentially revolutionary, free thought.
+It’s that by the time everyone else comes around, the “conspiracy theorist” – who, in pre-COVID times, may have been ridiculed but never so violently vilified – has already been destroyed, and with him the courage of countless other free thinkers to explore independent, and potentially revolutionary, free thought.